grafana/loki/docs/design-documents/2020-03-logql-fields.md

 For instance some users are currently extracting labels using Promtail pipeline stages as a way to filter and aggregate logs but this causes issues with our storage system.
 (Causes the creation of a lot of small chunks, putting pressure on the filesystem when trying to aggregated over a long period of time).

-In this proposal I want to introduce multiple new operators into the LogQL language, that will allow to transform a log stream into a field stream which can be then aggregated, compared, sorted and outputted by our users.
+In this proposal I introduce multiple new operators in the LogQL language that will allow transforming a log stream into a field stream which can be then aggregated, compared, and sorted.

 You'll see that all those new operators (except aggregations over time) are chain together with the `|` pipe operator.
 This is because we believe it's the most intuitive way to write queries that process data in the Linux world as opposed to the function format. (e.g `cat my.log | grep -e 'foo' | jq .field | wc -l` is easier to read than `wc(jq(grep(cat my.log,'foo'),.field),-l)`)